Redd-Cornea-AI/KOH-Smear-DSMIL/README.md

 >Set flag `--magnification=tree` to compute the features for multiple magnifications.
 >This will use the last trained embedder to compute the features, if you want to use an embedder from a specific run, add the option `--weights=[RUN_NAME]`, where `[RUN_NAME]` is a folder name inside `simclr/runs/`.
 If you have an embedder you want to use, you can place the weight file as `simclr/runs/[RUN_NAME]/checkpoints/model.pth` and pass the `[RUN_NAME]` to this option.
 To use a specific embedder for each magnification, set option `--weights_low=[RUN_NAME]` (embedder for low magnification) and `--weights_high=[RUN_NAME]` (embedder for high magnification).
 The embedder architecture is ResNet18 with **instance normalization**.

+> For feature extraction using our embedders on your datasets, download the [embedder files](https://drive.google.com/open?id=1dxcuqHGNSOIvMs0dD2BsuuUhCZjx-sZA&usp=drive_fs) and place them in the `simclr/runs` directory.

 ```bash
 cd ..